LauraRuis/NLP_LM/README.md

 Run `> python train_RAN.py` for training

-NB. if tanh_act is set to True, the tanh activation function will be used giving the more complex RAN instead of the linear one, when using the linear model with tanh_act set to False, the number of hidden nodes and the embedding_dim should be equal.
+NB. if `tanh_act` is set to `True`, the tanh activation function will be used giving the more complex RAN instead of the linear one, when using the linear model with `tanh_act` set to `False`, the number of hidden nodes and the embedding_dim should be equal.